-The Bellechasse bus garage will be built on the block formed by De Gaspé Avenue and de Bellechasse, Marmier and Saint-Dominique Streets in Rosemont–La Petite-Patrie.
-Located in the heart of the city, close to many transportation corridors, it is part of our strategy for receiving 300 new buses.
-The bus centre will also be equipped with the facilities to house a fleet of fully electric buses.
+The Bellechasse bus garage will be built on the block formed by De Gaspé Avenue and Bellechasse, Marmier and Saint-Dominique streets in Rosemont–La Petite-Patrie.
+Located in the heart of the city, close to many transportation corridors, it is part of our strategy for accommodating 300 new buses.
+The bus centre will also be equipped with the facilities needed to house a fleet of fully electric buses.

 The Bellechasse bus garage will be innovative, functional and unique.
-It will be the first bus garage in North America to be completely underground and equipped with the facilities to operate an entire fleet of electric buses, once completed.
+Once complete, it will be the first bus garage in North America to be fully underground and equipped with the facilities to operate an entire fleet of electric buses.

-The centre will have two connecting structures: an underground three-level garage where more than 200 buses will be parked and maintained and a ring-shaped two-level building with lots of windows where the administration department, a cafeteria, a gym and a lounge will be located.
-A fire prevention station and a passager revenue workshop will be also installed in the ring-shaped building.
+The centre will have two connecting structures: an underground three-level garage where the buses will be parked and maintained and a one-storey ring-shaped building with lots of windows where administrative offices and employee facilities will be located.
+The ring-shaped building will also have a fire prevention station and a passenger revenue operational management workshop.

 The centre’s operations (bus traffic, maintenance and parking, and employee parking) will be located inside the building to reduce the impact on the neighbourhood.

-Finally, a large green space will be accessible to the public.
+Finally, there will be a large green space accessible to the public.

-Once construction is complete, there will be underground parking spaces reserved for employees who must be on duty.
-During construction, it is the contractor responsability to organize and manage parking for the workers.
+Once construction is complete, there will be underground parking spaces reserved for the employees on duty.

-- Preventive maintenance and mechanical repars on buses.
+- Preventive maintenance and mechanical repairs on buses will be performed

-- Administrative offices, areas for maintenance employees and drivers.
+- There will be administrative offices and areas for maintenance employees and drivers

-The buiding will have a high-quality environmental design.
+The building will have a high-quality environmental design.
 We aim to obtain LEED v4 Gold certification.
 The complex will incorporate: